pablo-kunz/inventory-management-python/README.md

 ## How to Run

 1. Clone or download this repository.
+2. Make sure both files are in the same folder.
-2. Run from the terminal:
+3. Run from the terminal:

 ```bash
 python3 main.py